QkoSad/dotfiles/.config/nvim/README.md

 # TODO's

+[] find a way to fold comments
+[] mini.snippets leaves annoying virtual text and Lua snippets doesn't move as it should in the snippet and doesn't have snippets menu [X] use which key only for registers and not keys
-[] configure molten and quatro so they don't trigger for all markdowns [X] the custom treesitter textobjects brake constantly, need to find a fix turns out markdown files need an empty line at the end of file.
+[] paste text that has a new line without the new line [X] configure molten and quarto so they don't trigger for all markdowns [X] the custom treesitter textobjects brake constantly, need to find a fix turns out markdown files need an empty line at the end of file.
 But this is new it wasn't the case and somehow no one else has the same problem